contao/docs/docs/dev/reference/hooks/replaceInsertTags.md

 }
 ```

-If your insert tag also supports parameter, e.g. `{{mytag::foobar}}` then you need to parse these parameters yourself.
+If your insert tag also supports parameters, e.g. `{{mytag::foobar}}` then you need to parse these parameters yourself.
 For example:

 ```php